Jason2Brownlee/blog/content/posts/my-pc-history.md

 I don't even know the details of my current workstation, it doesn't matter.
 If I need to run something fast or use GPUs, I get an ec2 box.
 And I don't game, other than some Quake now and then.

 Man I loved that ibook.
-It was not item, so probably powerpc.
+It was not intel, so probably powerpc.
 It was probably less than 1Ghz too.

 Here's a pic of what it looked like: